Molecular Structure Analysis: Single-Crystal X-ray Diffraction

 Single-crystal X-ray diffraction is a powerful method in chemistry and materials science that makes it possible to determine the three-dimensional structure of molecules in crystals.
 In a typical experiment, a monocrystalline specimen is irradiated using an X-ray source and the resulting diffraction pattern can be analyzed to determine structural parameters such as atomic positions, and interatomic distances and angles.

-Other methods to consider: NMR, Mass Spectrometry and CHNS Determination
+Other tools to consider: NMR Spectroscopy, Mass Spectrometry and CHNS Determination

 Rigaku/Oxford SuperNova (N25/1207)